abarnes6/presence-for-plex/README.md

 ### Download

+1. (Windows only) Ensure you have the latest [C++ Redistributables](https://aka.ms/vs/17/release/vc_redist.x64.exe)
-Download the latest release from the [Releases](https://github.com/abarnes6/presence-for-plex/releases) page.
+2. Download the latest release from the [Releases](https://github.com/abarnes6/presence-for-plex/releases) page.

 ### Setup